School Policies and Procedures

 |2:30||Grades 1,2 and 3 dismissed|

 All students should arrive at school no earlier than 8:10 a.m..
-Supervision is provided on the upper playground only between 8:10 – 8:20 a.m. for children in grades 2-4 and first grade students in Rooms 10 and 11 (Lynch and Vina).
-All kindergarten students and first grade students in Rooms 2 and 5 (Moyer and Higginbotham) line up at the classroom door.
+Supervision is provided on the upper playground only between 8:10 – 8:20 a.m. for children in grades 1-4.
+All kindergarten and transitional kindergarten students line up at the classroom door.
 When it is raining, all students line up at the classroom door.

 The warning bell rings at 8:20 a.m..
 Teachers greet students at this time and escort children into the classrooms.
 Students arriving after 8:25 a.m. are tardy, with the exception of late start kindergarten classes.